jfalken/github_commit_crawler/readme.md

 ## Limitations and TODOs

 * This only looks at _public_ events - if you want to audit commits to private repos, we don't do that yet.
-* Only the last 300 commits are checked, we don't go back furhter in time.
+* Only the last 300 commits are checked, we don't go back further in time.
 This tool is intended to be run fairly frequently (we run every 30 minutes)
 * Check out [Gitrob](https://github.com/michenriksen/gitrob), a similar tool with a much prettier interface.
 * We only check push_events.
 Not others, yet
 * We don't look at public gists yet.